mikahozz/gohome/README.md

 ### Next

-- [ ] Change the sync to update the returned prices into db
+- [x] Change the sync to update the returned prices into db
+- [ ] Fix the prices to correct ones.
+Entsoe returns weird data
 - [ ] Change prices api to read data from db

 ## Testing